Desire Lab

 for FLINTA: femme (female, sapphic, women), lesbian, intersex, non-binary, trans, and agender folks

-5. Do you worry that being honest about your desires could rupture connections or threaten responsibilities in your life?
+Do you worry that being honest about your desires could rupture connections or threaten responsibilities in your life?
+What if the opposite were true?

 Desire is neither inherently good nor bad, but it is a very very big feature of being a human.
-Desire is shifting, relational, contextual, conditioned, embodied, painful sometimes, ecstatic other times, and often entangled with complex emotional and political terrain.
-Many of us have learned, in our bones, that there’s potential danger in diverging from norms and expectations around our desires, and especially our bodies; different dangers and stakes depending on how our bodies are raced, classed, gendered, sized and more.
+Desire is shifting, relational, contextual, conditioned, embodied, painful sometimes and ecstatic other times, and often entangled with complex emotional and political terrain.
+Many of us have learned, in our bones, that there’s potential danger in diverging from norms and expectations around our desires and our bodies; different dangers and stakes depending on how our bodies are raced, classed, gendered, sized and more.

-In Desire Lab, we study desire so that we can cultivate more intimacy with ourselves, others, and the whole heartbreaking/heartbreakingly beautiful world.
-In doing so, we hone our capacity to trust our desires and discern how to work and play with their power.
+In Desire Lab, we tend desire so that we can cultivate more intimacy with ourselves, others, and the whole heartbreaking/heartbreakingly beautiful world.
+In doing so, we hone our capacity to trust our desires and to discern how to work and play with their power towards our own and everything’s liberation.
 Together and on our own, we listen for, feel, experience, analyze, and articulate our desires—as well as our pleasures, curiosities, boundaries, needs, fears, and blocks—as FLINTA (female/femme/sapphic, lesbian, intersex, non-binary, trans, and agender) folks in a FLINTA exclusive space.
 Our tools include meditations, movement, breath work, touch, writing, creative exploration with the Internal Family Systems model, show and tells, witnessing/being witnessed, reading, and discussion.
-Erotic and sexual desire are core gateways/foci for our work here, however we always contextualize these arenas inseparably from other “categories” of desire including political, ecological, mundane, creative, professional, spiritual etc. We engage texts (particularly in the online version of the class) by Andre Lorde, Thanissara, Julian of Norwich, and/or others entwined with other kinds of activities.
+Erotic and sexual desire are core gateways for our work here, however we always contextualize these arenas inseparably from other “categories” of desire including political, ecological, mundane, creative, professional, spiritual etc. We engage texts (particularly in the online version of the class) by Audre Lorde, Paul Preciado, Kim Tallbear, Thanissara, Julian of Norwich, and others entwined with other kinds of activities.
 All practices are adaptable to individual needs.

-I come to this work as a queer person, dancer and performer, artist, movement educator, meditator in the Insight Meditation tradition, Internal Family Systems practitioner, former sex worker, kink and erotic explorer, and Urban Tantra practitioner.
-I believe that desire, eros, and sex cannot be understood outside of socio-political context.
-I do this work because I am passionate about undoing limiting or violent or outdated holds on our hearts and what it might look and feel like when imagination, creativity, playfulness, humor, curiosity, ecology, sensitivity, and even grief are more thoroughly and often present in erotic encounters spaces and what that might illuminate about other areas of existence, other manifestations of desire.
+I come to this work as a queer person, dancer and performer, artist, movement educator, abolitionist, meditator in the Insight Meditation tradition, Internal Family Systems practitioner, former sex worker, kink and erotic explorer, and Urban Tantra practitioner.
+I believe that desire, eros, and sex cannot be understood outside of social context.
+I do this work because I am passionate about undoing limiting or violent or outdated holds on our hearts and what it might look and feel like when more of us and more of life is thoroughly present in erotic encounters and spaces and what that might illuminate about other areas of existence, other manifestations of desire.

 *identites are fluid and categories are not hard and fast.
 If you wonder if this workshop is for you, please be in touch.